PackeTsar/freeztp/README.md

 **Added Features in V1.4.1 --> V1.5.0:**

 - **Microsoft Power Automate Webhook Integration**: Added new integration to deliver notifications to Microsoft Teams and config files to SharePoint via Microsoft Power Automate.
 See the [Integrations](#integrations) section for more info.

+### v1.5.1

+**Bug Fixes in V1.5.0 --> V1.5.1:**

+- **PowerAutomate Integration Message Failure**: The PowerAutomate integration would successfully compose and send messages during an integration test, but would fail silently in a real scenario.
+This is because the the `message.realid` value during a test was a string, but during a real provisioning event it was a dict.
+The PowerAutomate message composition process was failing to process this dict.
+This issue has been repaired and the integration test values have been updated to better mimic a real scenario.

 -----------------------------------------